 When your loved one is confined to a bed, re-positioning them is essential.
 If your loved one stays in bed for a long period of time the skin may get irritated and abrasions or pressure sores may form.

-You should make sure the skin remains clean and dry, exam the skin daily, and make sure the bed linens remain dry and free of wrinkles.
+You should make sure the skin remains clean and dry, examine the skin daily, and make sure the bed linens remain dry and free of wrinkles.
 Remember, skin is one of the biggest organs on the body and it has numerous purposes so it needs to be taken care of.
 Your hospice nurse will take the time to provide caregiver guidance about skin care.

 Hospice caregiver stress is the emotional and physical strain from caregiving for your loved one.
 As a hospice caregiver you are providing support and help almost all day.
 This leaves little time for work, other family members or friends.